Zero-Shot 3D Shape Correspondence: Implementation Details

 \section{Implementation Details}

 We run all our experiments on a single Nvidia RTX 3090 (24 GB RAM).
 We use the ChatGPT-3.5 turbo model via OpenAI Python API.
 We use the Nvidia Kaolin library \cite{KaolinLibrary} written in PyTorch for rendering shapes.
 We render the mesh on a black background with $512\times512$ resolution.
-We use a bounding box prediction threshold of 3.7 for the DINO \cite{DINO} model.
+We use a bounding box prediction threshold of 3.7 for the DINO \cite{DINO} model. {To ensure fairness, we use the same number of views when comparing SAM-3D and SATR.}